Glutexo/guides/providers/embedded_ansible.md

 ```

-On a mac, you'll also need to do the `docker-machine ssh...` command running.
+On a Mac, you'll also need to do the `docker-machine ssh...` command running.
 And if you've restarted the machine (or `docker-machine`) since the last time, you'll also need the `iptables...` command.